sharwell/developer.rackspace.com/src/docs/cloud-databases/getting-started/index.rst

 .. include:: samples/enable_root_user.rst

 This operation returns the root password for your use.
+Note that
+changes you make as a root user may cause detrimental effects to the database instance and unpredictable behavior for API operations.

-If you're not sure whether you've already done this, you can easily query whether root is enabled or not:
+If you're not sure
+whether you've already enabled the root user, you can easily query whether root is enabled or not:

 .. include:: samples/check_root_status.rst